Gel Phase In Cold Process Soap Making:

 What is occurring?

-Simply put, your oils and lye solution is going through chemical reactions that will eventually leave no lye behind (ideally if your calculations are correct in a lye calculator), and you will be left with a different substance, that of soap!
+In this moment, oils and the lye solution are going through chemical reactions that will eventually leave no lye behind, and you will be left with a different substance, that of soap!

 As this process continues the soap begins to heat itself within the mold (even up to 200 degrees F, yikes!).
 Usually the changes begin on the inside or middle of the soap and extend outwards.
 As things heat up, the center will start to become a gel-like consistency and look darker then the surrounding soap.

-Things like a water discount, molds, additives, fragrances used, and the environment can all influence gel phase and whether your soap gels completely, or goes through something called "partial gel".
+Doing a water discount, molds used, additives, fragrances, and the environment can all influence gel phase and whether your soap gels completely.
+Alternatively, whether it goes through something called “partial gel”.

 Does all soap go through gel phase?